 Be Prepared to Ask Questions - Try to have one or two questions in mind for each employer, based on your research of and interest in the company.
 Do not ask the recruiters personal questions.

 Know Yourself - Know why you want to work for the company, and be able to express your skills, accomplishments, and goals in a clear, concise manner.
 Try to identify specific experiences where you have demonstrated your strengths and skills.

 Learn to Sell Yourself Quickly - You’ll only have a few minutes to introduce yourself, show you know what the organization is about, and spark the recruiter’s interest in you for a future, more formal interview.
-This is not easy, and takes preparation and practice – use a mirror, web cam, friend, or practice with your program coordinator in the Office of Co-op & Career Services.
+This is not easy, and takes preparation and practice – use a mirror, web cam, friend, or practice with your Career Services Coordinator in the Office of Career Services and Co-op.

 To quickly articulate what you want, leave a positive impression, and create interest in you as a candidate.

 3) What have you done?
 What are your accomplishments?

 6) Put it all together